Kerman Rugs, Antique Persian Kerman Rugs and Kerman Carpets

 One distinguishing feature of Kerman (or Kirman) rugs is the exceptional quality of locally produced wool known as kork.
-Kirman rugs feature a wide range of styles and designs, but an open field in which one central medallion, diamond-shaped sometimes with pendants, is clearly seen is common in modern Kirman rugs.
-The vase design, the tree of life, and historical portraits or scenes with figures are common also in Kirman rugs.
-The often dense and intricate designs of Kirman rugs appear in many colors; antique rugs use vibrant red, yellow and a golden brown.
+Kirman rugs feature a wide range of styles and designs, but an open field in which one central medallion, diamond-shaped, sometimes with pendants, is clearly seen is common in modern Kirman rugs.
+The vase design, the tree of life, and historical portraits or scenes with figures are also common in Kirman rugs.
+The often dense and intricate designs of Kirman rugs appear in many colors; antique rugs use vibrant red, yellow, and golden brown.
 Golam Hussein and Sherafat Khan are among the renowned weaver-designers from this region.

 Read more